DaC00P/lesson_plan/node_quiz.md

     C. NaN
     D. The integer 5 - key

-7. What is the best description of the function of this code? `module.exports = myVar`
+7. What is the best description of the function accomplishes in Node? `module.exports = myVar`
     A. To import the myVar variable into this JavaScript file.
-    B. To load the myVar file into another JavaScript in Node.js
+    B. To load the myVar file into another file
-    C. To export the variable myVar
+    C. To export the variable myVar to the file server.js.
     D. To make the variable myVar available for `require` in other JavaScript files. - key

-8. What is the purpose of creating modules of different JavaScript code?
+##8.
+What is the purpose of creating modules of different JavaScript code?
     A. To encapsulate our code into different files for best practices
     B. To be able to access JavaScript in one file from another file
     C. To help enable the NPM/package ecosystem